minsuklee/tcpip/README.md

 so don't expect clean compilation with contemporary tools.

 This source is BSD licensed.

+This TCP/IP is implemented originally for X-Window Server / X-Terminal, while I was working for IMIGE Systems Inc.

 I wrote whole code from scratch.
 (Yes, some of headers were C&P'ed from ..., you know.)

-IMIGE Systems Inc., an ancient company I worked for does not exist on earth any more.
+IMIGE Systems Inc., an ancient company I worked for does not exist on the Earth any more.

 Let me know any issues on the source.